oblador/angular-scroll/README.md

 `angular.element` Scroll API
 ----------------------------

 This module extends the `angular.element` object with a few jQuery like functions.
 Note that `$document` is an `angular.element`, for usage example see below.
+In case of name collisions existing jQuery or jqlite functions will be preserved, just use the prefixed version: ie `.duScrollTo()` instead of `.scrollTo()`.

 #### `.scrollTo( left, top [, duration [, easing ] ] )`
 Scrolls the element/window to the specified left/top position.
 If `duration` is specified the scrolling is animated for n milliseconds.
 If `easing` is ommited the animation will default to the `duScrollEasing` function.